perfect-perfect/intro-feb-2023/notes/dotnet.md

     - Contained in an *Assembly*
         - An Assembly is a wad of compiled .NET code *and* metadata about what types are in that assembly

+## Demo of Building a .NET app
+*rough demo, we don't have to understand everything*
+* dotnet new console -o Finger
+* Program.cs is the code file
+* Finger.csproj is the file that
+    * sets the rules for the project